lifeisacanvas24/github.io/content/blog/lifestyle/health-and-wellness/understanding-albumin-infusion,-bcaas,-and-eaas-for-liver-health-and-albumin-production.md

 ## 1. What is an Albumin Infusion and How is it Done?

 An **albumin infusion** is a medical procedure where albumin, a protein, is administered intravenously (IV) into the bloodstream.
-Here\'s a step-by-step explanation of the procedure:
+Here&#x27;s a step-by-step explanation of the procedure:

 ### Preparation:
 - **Patient Assessment**: Vital signs such as heart rate and blood pressure are checked.